Reptiles, Exotic Birds, 50 Cats Found in Calif. Home Where Toddler Slept in Closet: Officials

 Sheriff investigators in California's San Bernardino County found a toddler living with animals in what appeared to be a makeshift zoo.

+A disturbance call led deputies to a San Bernardino County home where authorities said they found a toddler sleeping in a closet and several rooms with an array of animals, including 50 cats.

-A disturbance call Saturday led deputies to the Apple Valley home in the 13000 block of Cuyamaca Road, officials said.
+Authorities responded Saturday to the Apple Valley home in the 13000 block of Cuyamaca Road.

-Several rooms of that home were transformed into habitats for dozens of animals including reptiles, birds, dogs and more than 50 cats.
+Several rooms of that home were transformed into habitats for dozens of animals including reptiles, birds, dogs and dozens of cats.
 The home was covered with wood chips that the cats used as a litter box, officials said.

 The 3-year-old child had been sleeping in a closet, and his bedding was covered in cat urine, officials said.